JeremyTallant/google_ads/README.md

-# google_ads
-Automatically generate keywords for a search engine marketing campaign using Python.
+# Generating Keywords for Google Ads